scloud19/SECipedia/Ethical Hacking/Web_App_Security/browser_extensions/web_app_sec_browser_reverse_engineering.md

         References to server-side functionality that wasn't previously IDed

+        After reviewing the source, you may see that you can simply adulterate the javascript that interacts with the component (and then achieve your aims in that fashion)
+          ID all of the exts public methods that can be invoked directly from the JS Look at the way in which the params to those methods are handled.

+            'Secret methods'
+              Many times, there are more methods than are physically called from the application pages

     2) Changing the logic
       Remove validation
       Submit nonstandard data to the server